uhppoted/node-red-contrib-uhppoted/README.md

 Node-RED module that implements an API for interacting with a UHPPOTE TCP/IP Wiegand access controller board.
 The API supports device and card management as well as handling for events.

+**PLEASE NOTE**

-**Please note that as of version 1.1.8, the _controllers_ list in the _config_ is being deprecated in favour of using a _controller_ object in the input message payload to a _uhppoted_ node.
-Although the legacy implementation will be supported at least until the next major release you are encouraged to update your flows.
-For more information see the [controllers](#controllers) section.**
+_As of version 1.1.8 the `controllers` list in the `config` is being deprecated in favour of using a `controller` object in the input message payload to a `uhppoted` node.
+The legacy implementation will be supported until at least the next major release but you are encouraged to update your flows._

+_For more information see the [controllers](#controllers) section._

 #### Requirements:
 - `node‑red` version 2.2.3+